-We use a simple trick to even out clusters created by our algorithm.
+We leverage a simple insight to even out clusters created by our algorithm.
 As we observed that the slow client clusters tend to have fewer clients.
-We pick slowest client from fast client clusters and add them to the small cluster until sizes are almost evened out.
-The inverse of this can also be done if fast client cluster is smaller, but there we are careful so that shifting clients from slower cluster does not have a very drastic effect.
+We pick the slowest clients from the fast client cluster and migrate them to the slow cluster until sizes are almost evened out.
+The inverse of this can also be done if the fast client cluster is smaller, but we should be careful so that shifting clients from a slower cluster does not have a very drastic effect.

-This process of evening out has an additional benefit, data heterogeneity amongst clusters.
-This reduces the socio-economic data homogeneity that could arise due to having similar type of clients in same clusters.